top of page

 The Process: Building Unity Without Losing Specialization

-The key insight: build architecture that makes adoption easier, not harder.
+The key insight is to build architecture that makes adoption easier, not harder.

 The Outcome: From Tool Chaos to Competitive Advantage